jariarkko/arch-dedr-report/draft-arkko-arch-dedr-report.md

 The workshop turned into a discussion of what actions we can take:

 * Documenting our experiences?
-* Providing advice (to IETF, to others)
+* Providing advice (to IETF or to others)
-* Waiting for the catastrophe that will make people agree to changes? (hopefully not this)
+* Waiting for the catastrophe that will make people agree to changes?
+The participants of course did not wish for this.
 * Work at the IETF?
 * Technical solutions/choices?